MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 interior design, furniture, table Description automatically generated](../../media/webview-developer-guide/image003.png)

-Use WebSlate to display interactive web content into your 3D Mesh environment.
+Use WebSlate to display interactive web content in your 3D Mesh environment.
 Get a full browsing experience on PC or Quest 2 with intuitive input, customizability, security, and performance management.

-Envision using WebSlates in your custom environments for:
+You can use WebSlates for:

 - Interacting with maps, diagrams, and data